fingerskier/ajar/mgmt/talent.md

-Talent = recurring ability which produces value.
+Talent = recurring patterns of behavior which produces value.

 Every talent can be developed to an excellent level.